Cage Warriors 99 report: Webb thrills home crowd with KO, while Aimable stakes claim for a title shot in 2019

 A clash between Burnell and Aimable would certainly be a mouth-watering title eliminator in early 2019.

-In the co-main event, Cory Tait scored the KO of the night with a brutal stoppage of Gavin Kelly at bantamweight in the first round.
+In the co-main event, Cory Tait scored the KO of the night with a brutal first round stoppage of Gavin Kelly at bantamweight.
 He dropped Kelly with a left to the liver, before hitting his off switch with hammer fists.

 The fighter nicknamed ‘Capcom’ moves to 9-4, and looks to be a threat to anyone in the 135lbs division.